 This is a fun one from Mount Cook here in New Zealand.
 One of the smoothest things about this program is how you can barely see the animation “looping”.
 I don’t know about you, but I just kind of stare at it, mesmerized.

-To see more, check out my Animated Photos on Squarespace.
+To see more, check out my Plotagraph Portfolio.
 Remember, it takes a moment to load the whole flow based on the speed of your internet connection!

-Q: How do you get the GIF on Facebook?
+Q: How do you get the file on Facebook?

 Q: How do you get the Plotagraph on Instagram?

 You have to take the video and get it on your mobile device where you have Instagram.
-Inside Plotagraph Pro, I currently export an MP4 with a loop of 20.
-This results in a video file that is 40-70 seconds long and loops the ~3 second animation multiple times.
-Make sense?
-Then, I download that then use Airplay to get the video to my iPad and then upload that with Instagram.
+Inside Plotagraph Pro export an MP4 with a duration of 14s and width of 1280.
+Then, I download that and use Airplay to get the video to my iPad and then upload that with Instagram.

-Q: How do you get the GIF on Twitter?
+Q: How do you get the MP4 on Twitter?

 Oh that’s an easy one.
-You can upload the GIF right to Twitter like a JPG… no issues!
+You can upload the MP4 right to Twitter like a JPG… no issues!